AUDIE CORNISH, HOST:

 FREEMAN-WILSON: I don't think that anyone who runs really gets the full understanding of the magnitude of the problem, until you get here.

 CORLEY: The mayor says the main challenge she faces in a city plagued by vacant and abandoned buildings is growing the city's tax base.

-FREEMAN-WILSON: Everyday, people come to me: When are you going to pave my street?
+FREEMAN-WILSON: Every day, people come to me: When are you going to pave my street?
 You know, I could talk about why we don't have the money and how our property taxes are capped and how our property base has been reduced.
 But who wants to hear about that?

 CORLEY: Freeman-Wilson says her job is just to remedy the problem.
-So the Harvard-educated, former Indiana attorney general sought out other urban mayors for advice: Cory Booker of Newark and former Chicago Mayor Richard M. Daley.
+So the Harvard-educated former Indiana attorney general sought out other urban mayors for advice: Cory Booker of Newark and former Chicago mayor Richard M. Daley.
 He served six terms in office and now he has an interest in his neighbor to the east.

 RICHARD M. DALEY: My grandfather was a sheet metal worker.
 And every time we drove through Gary, he would stop and say: I built that.
 He did the sheet metal work on top of the old City Hall.

 DALEY: We had a meeting with Valerie Jarrett and we hope to get at least $10 million out of the federal government.
-If they can find it for Afghanistan, they can find it for the world, sure they can find it for this little city that's really been forgotten.
+If they can find it for Afghanistan, they can find it for the world, surely they can find it for this little city that's really been forgotten.

 CORLEY: Beyond working to open doors in Washington, though, Daley has used his position as a senior fellow at the University of Chicago to structure a program where graduate students come up with ideas and provide the manpower for Gary-related projects.

 FREEMAN-WILSON: Yes, I know Jocelyn.
 Hey, Jocelyn.